2023Deep/LendingClubCaseStudy/README.md

 ## Technologies Used
 - Language/s - Python
-- Librarie/s - Pandas, NumPy, Matplotlib, Seaborn
+- Libraries - Pandas, NumPy, Matplotlib, Seaborn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->